 Ted's generally after true love and not one night stands.
 When he does have one night stands, the response is varied, from treating it as a trivial detail ("The Pineapple Incident"), to heroic ("The Third Wheel"), to despicable ("No Tomorrow").

 Robin has fewer conquests than Ted, but she's had a one night stand with Mitch, inventor of The Naked Man!.
 After the gang spends a few minutes admiring Mitch's ingenuity, Marshall says, "I call slut!"
-Robin spends the majority of the episode trying to justify what she did so she doesn't feel bad, but Marshall ends up taking back the slut comment after Lily successfully uses the Naked Woman on him, showing that he's Not so Above It All.
+Robin spends the majority of the episode trying to justify what she did so she doesn't feel bad, but Marshall ends up taking back the slut comment after Lily successfully uses the Naked Woman on him, showing that he's Not So Above It All.

 Law & Order and its spin-offs provide a realistic treatment.
-One of the problems the prosecutions often faces is that while they're trying the defendant, the defense is trying the victim.
+One of the problems the prosecutors often faces is that while they're trying the defendant, the defense is trying the victim.
 Once a victim is shown to have had sex with more than one person, it becomes a concern that the jury will assume she deserved murder or rape.

 Mad Men, thanks to Values Dissonance, has the Double Standard in full effect.
 The men are free to romp, so long as they're discreet, and other men don't particularly care, but if a woman steps toe over the line, she's torn apart.
 Peggy Olson gets it particularly bad from her family and her priest for having a baby out of wedlock.